The Essential Prepress Guide.

 Example of a two-page spread with bleeds: The image would be 16.25″ wide x 10.25″ tall.
 It has bleed 0.125″ on all 4 sides.
 You do not have to account for bleed in the gutter.

-The Prepress Guide for Barcode and ISBN.
-They are needed to sell your books
+The Prepress Guide for Barcode and ISBN, and are necessary to sell your books

 Leave the barcode background white or clear for best results.
 Do not modify or crop it.
 Also, do not change the name.
 And please, do not open it in Photoshop!